minvws/nl-kat-coordination/docs/source/technical_design/scripts.rst

 ``$ sudo chmod +x create-volume-from-backup.sh``

 Volumes can be restored by specifying the volume container name and the backup path folder from the previous step.

-Note: If multiple backup files are available the script will automatically select the **oldest**.
-If you wish to restore from the newest backup instead you can change this on line 50 of the script.
+If multiple backup files are available the script will automatically restore from the **newest** snapshot.

 Restore a backup volume: